 Category management is considered a strategy and strategic sourcing is considered a process.
 Strategic sourcing can actually become an element of a category management strategy.
 Category managers looking to optimize spend can implement a strategic sourcing process during the vendor and supplier selection phase.

 Another difference is the area of focus.
-Strategic sourcing is focused on spending less within supply channels.
-Category management is focused on value and goal-based objectives that may include buying less or buying smarter.
+Strategic sourcing focuses on spending less within supply channels.
+Category management focuses on value and goal-based objectives that may include buying less or buying smarter.

 Similarities between strategic sourcing and category management

 An important similarity of both category management and strategic sourcing is the emphasis on research and analysis.
 Both processes start and end with an evaluation stage.
-First, consider the current state of spend.
+As a first step, consider the current state of spend.
 Then, analyze your results after implementing the strategies and processes.

-Another area of overlap is that both category management and strategic sourcing can be applied to supply chain management.
+Category management and strategic sourcing can also both apply to supply chain management.
 Strategic sourcing aims to reduce costs within the supply chain.
 Category management analyzes each step of the supply chain to increase efficiency.
 In turn, this optimizes supplier and product selection.

 How to bring the two concepts together